top of page

 • You need product innovation — from tweaks to a major redesign — and maybe the supplier already has the specs

-• You want to import polypropylene or polyester fabric directly but struggle with managing quality, supplier relationships, technical collaboration, or the cash outlay of full container MOQs
+• You want to import polypropylene or polyester fabric directly but struggle with managing quality, supplier relationships, technical collaboration, or the cash advance outlay of full container MOQs.
+Or don’t ant the risk of a full container of a new or trial product

 Comments